paulopez78/workshopnetcore/docs/Introduction.md

 * [Docker CE (edge version)](https://www.docker.com/community-edition#/download)

-## Get started with dotnet CLI and SDK
+## Get started with the dotnet CLI and the new SDK
 * What is installed and where?
 Quick look at the dotnet core installation folder.
 * [SDK architecture](https://docs.microsoft.com/en-us/dotnet/core/tools/cli-msbuild-architecture)
 * Introduction to donet CLI basic commands and new SDK architecture based on msbuild targets